 - The Abandoned Mine Land (AML) program assesses fees on each ton or mined coal and the Department of Interior distributes those funds based on a pre-set formula to states and tribes for mine reclamation.
-Priority grant uses include eliminating public safety hazards, remediating soil and water contamination, and restoring land and water resources.36 - The AML Economic Revitalization Program (AMLER) provides funds for productive economic and community uses in six Appalachian states and the Navajo, Hopi, and Crow Nations.37 - The EPA Brownfield Program has a half dozen programs to fund assessments, provide low interest remediation loans, clean up grants, job training, and state and tribal brownfield response programs.
-38,39 Additional federal funding opportunities can be found at the Economic Development Administration40 and the Appalachian Regional Commission.41 forward, to responsible parties for liabilities associated with hazardous waste located on a potential site.
-Other laws pertaining to environmental and clean water protection determine required permitting and processes to protect wildlife, clean water and other natural resources.
+Priority grant uses include eliminating public safety hazards, remediating soil and water contamination, and restoring land and water resources. - The AML Economic Revitalization Program (AMLER) provides funds for productive economic and community uses in six Appalachian states and the Navajo, Hopi, and Crow Nations. - The EPA Brownfield Program has a half dozen programs to fund assessments, provide low interest remediation loans, clean up grants, job training, and state and tribal brownfield response programs.
+Additional federal funding opportunities can be found at the Economic Development Administration and the Appalachian Regional Commission.